Josie B. Washington, 61, of Cleveland

 Brinson Funeral Home is handling the arrangements.

-Survivors include sons Jodie Bufkin and Herald Washington; daughters Latoya Warren-Williams, Lynette Warren, and Mykaiela Washington-Cesay; 20 brothers and sisters; 8 grandchildren, and a host of cousins, relatives, and friends.
+Survivors include sons Jodie Bufkin and Gerald Washington; daughters Latoya Warren-Williams, Lynette Warren, and Mykaiela Washington-Cesay; 20 brothers and sisters; 8 grandchildren, and a host of cousins, relatives, and friends.